2013 National League Division Series: Game 3

-8:07 p.m.
-(EDT) at Dodger Stadium in Los Angeles, California

 Game 3 featured two rookies: Hyun-Jin Ryu of the Dodgers and Julio Teherán for the Braves.
 It was an offensive explosion from both teams in the early innings.
 In the top of the first, Justin Upton doubled with one out and scored on Evan Gattis's single.
 After a walk, Gattis scored on Chris Johnson's single.
 The Dodgers loaded the bases in the second inning on two singles and a walk before Hyun-jin Ryu's sacrifice fly scored a run, then Carl Crawford's three-run home run put them up 4–2.
 The Braves loaded the bases in the third on three straight leadoff singles before Brian McCann's groundout and Johnson's fielder's choice scored a run each to tie the game.
 In the bottom of the inning, Hanley Ramírez hit a leadoff double then scored on Adrián González's single.
 Two outs later, Skip Schumaker's RBI single made it 6–4 Dodgers and knocked Teheran out of the game.
 The next inning, Carl Crawford reached on an error, then scored on Ramirez's triple off Alex Wood.
 After González struck out, Ramirez scored on Yasiel Puig's single before Juan Uribe's home run made it 10–4, all four runs were unearned.
 In the eighth, Ramirez hit an RBI single with two on and two outs off Jordan Walden, who was relieved by Luis Avilan.
 González and Puig then hit back-to-back RBI singles to make it 13–4.
 In the ninth, Jason Heyward's two-run home run off Paco Rodriguez made it 13–6 Dodgers.
 After allowing a walk and single, Rodriguez was relieved by Kenley Jansen, who struck out Brian McCann to end the game and give the Dodgers a 2–1 series lead.
 Hanley Ramirez continued his torrid NLDS by hitting two more extra base hits, tying a Dodgers franchise record for extra-base hits in a playoff series set by Steve Garvey and Duke Snider.

 Additionally, the 13 runs scored was a Dodgers record for a playoff game.

-At the age of 35 years, Chris Capuano picked up his first career post-season victory.
+At the age of 35 years, Chris Capuano picked up his first career post-season victory with three scoreless innings in relief of Ryu.